kadkhodaei-research-group/XIE-SPP/README.md

 This code has been developed by Ali Davariashtiyani.

+This code has been developed under the support of the National Science Foundation (NSF) award number DMR-2119308.

 ## 1. Reference

 Please cite the following paper if you use any part of our code or data: